6 Effective Ways to Crush a Mice Infestation Before Fall Hits

 Summer’s the perfect time to tackle all those outdoor projects you held off during the winter.
 But keeping your landscaping clear of clutter will do more than just give your yard great curb appeal.

 A good rule of thumb is to keep a sensible distance between your home and any plants.
 Creating a wide gap may help keep mice confined to the outdoors.
-Keep them off your property by trimming down foliage, trees, and other plants that act as shelter to rodents and pests.
+Keep them off your property by trimming down foliage, trees, and other plants that act as a shelter to rodents and pests.
 Don’t give them a place to stay!

 2. Look for (and Address) Standing Water Sources